-32 Based on Calendar 2018 (Part 1 General) Postgraduate Qualifications para 5.5.3.
+34 Based on Calendar 2023 (Part 1 General) Postgraduate Qualifications para 5.5.3.

-- 28.3.3.
-The departmental chairperson distributes the proposed list of examiners (after their availability has been determined) among the members of the department (which could be by e-mail). - 28.3.4.
-The department then makes a recommendation of examiners to be appointed to the chairperson of the Research Committee by submitting Form B "Anticipated submission of a master's thesis for examination". - 28.3.5.
-The chairperson of the Research Committee submits the recommendation to the Faculty Board on behalf of the department. - 28.3.6.
-The examiners must be appointed by the Faculty Board, based on the recommendation of the department concerned, and the Faculty Board reports the appointments to Senate by means of the Communications Report. - 28.4.
+- should be informed that, if they are available and once their appointment has been confirmed by the Faculty Board, they will be contacted again by the chairperson of the Research Committee and/or the assessment panel. - 29.3.2.
+Once the potential examiners have indicated their availability, the supervisor or co-supervisor completes and submits Form B "Anticipated submission of a master's thesis for examination" to the departmental chairperson.
+Form B requires that a motivation regarding suitability for each examiner must be included.
+The departmental chairperson distributes Form B amongst the members of the department.
+Members of the department should be requested to indicate if they have any concerns relating to the appointment of the potential examiners. - 29.3.3.
+The department then makes a recommendation of examiners to be appointed to the chairperson of the Research Committee by submitting Form B "Anticipated submission of a master's thesis for examination". - 29.3.4.
+The chairperson of the Research Committee submits the recommendation to the Faculty Board on behalf of the department. - 29.3.5.
+The examiners must be appointed by the Faculty Board, based on the recommendation of the department concerned, and the Faculty Board reports the appointments to Senate by means of the Communications Report. - 29.4.
 After the examiners have been formally appointed by the Faculty Board, the chairperson of the Research Committee informs the examiners of their appointment and ascertains whether the examiners are prepared to accept electronic copies of the thesis for examination.
-Should the examiners require a hard copy, it needs to be determined by the chairperson of the Research Committee to what address the hard copy of the thesis should be couriered. - 28.5.
-After the final thesis has been submitted (see paragraph 24 above), the chairperson of the Research Committee sends an electronic copy of the thesis via e-mail (and a hard copy if requested via courier, with the assistance of the secretary of the Dean) to each of the examiners together with the necessary official documentation (Form G "Instructions to examiners for the examination of a master's thesis" including part A and B, the human resources form and the bank account form), and also includes the details of the members of the assessment panel in this e-mail.
+Should the examiners require a hard copy, it needs to be determined by the chairperson of the Research Committee to what address the hard copy of the thesis should be couriered. - 29.5.
+After the final thesis has been submitted (see paragraph 25 above), the chairperson of the Research Committee sends an electronic copy of the thesis via e-mail (and a hard copy if requested via courier, with the assistance of the secretary of the Research Committee) to each of the examiners together with the necessary official documentation (Form G "Instructions to examiners for the examination of a master's thesis" including part A and B, the human resources form and the bank account form), and also includes the details of the members of the assessment panel in this e-mail.

-29. SELECTING AND APPOINTING EXAMINERS: DOCTORATES34
+30. SELECTING AND APPOINTING EXAMINERS: DOCTORATES35